brandonsaldan/codex/README.md

 Admittedly, this was a very large project for me to create.
 If you'd like to support GeneCodex, all I ask is that you star this repo and follow me on [Twitter](https://twitter.com/brandonsaldan).

+## Limitations

+Proper sorting and search functionality have not been added yet.

 ## License

 Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)